 Although these managed pollers are invisible to us, they still introduce failure modes that affect our application.
 Indeed, others have written extensively about using SQS with Lambda – architecture patterns, use cases, and so on.
 I want to instead look at common failure modes we need to consider when using SQS with Lambda.

-The most common mistake when using SQS is not configuring a dead letter queue (DLQ).
+The most common mistake when using SQS and Lambda is not configuring a dead letter queue (DLQ).
 It would expose you to the poison message problem where an invalid message is retrieved repeatedly and causes the SQS function to err.
 These messages are incredibly difficult to track down and debug and were the reason for introducing DLQs to SQS.

 As a rule of thumb, you should always configure a DLQ for every SQS queue.